 The grains had to be delivered to the plant by trains and trucks and lots of damages and losses occurred during transportation.
 As a result, the plant closed its doors and relocated in the City du Havre in 1980.

 Afterwards, some forgotten company used the old plant for grain storage until 1985.
 Nowadays, the building is no longer the property of the Canada Malting Co.
 The old malting plant has been up for sale since 2005 by its present owners.

 After more than 25 years of abandonment, the building cannot be recycled.
 The damage caused by water infiltration, decaying mortar, rust, graffiti and vandalism would cost too much to repair.
-It now sits empty, awaiting demolition in a world where disused buildings are either demolished or transformed into condos.
+It now sits empty, awaiting demolition in a world where disused buildings are demolished and replaced by condominium building structures.